View Count: 840

 At least a decade ago, I started receiving all of these phone calls from American Express Financial Advisors urging me to invest with them my 401(k) from my previous job.
-After putting off the caller for some time, I eventually decided to meet with the guy.
+After putting off the caller for some time, I eventually met with the guy.
 He came by one afternoon and sat down and showed me how a certain mutual fund investment functioned.

-As I reviewed his investment and all of the fees, I realized that if the investment got the returns it had earned for the past ten years—after paying the minimum brokerage fees associated with just keeping the account open–I would end up losing substantial amounts of money each year.
-It was as if I would be opening an account simply to pay fees.
+As I reviewed his investment and all the fees, I realized that if the investment got the returns it had earned for the past ten years—after paying the minimum brokerage fees associated with just keeping the account open—I would end up losing substantial amounts of money each year.
+It was as if I would open an account simply to pay fees.

-When I asked him to explain this, he told me something about how he would “look into it” and left the meeting fairly quickly, in a somewhat awkward manner.
+When I asked him to explain this, he told me something about how he would “look into it” and left the meeting fairly quickly, somewhat awkwardly.
 I never heard from him again.

 A few years after this meeting, I read that American Express Financial Advisors had been sued by the State of New Hampshire for disproportionately rewarding its financial advisors for recommending underperforming in-house mutual funds to its clients.
 The company paid a $7.4 million settlement with the state to dismiss the allegations.
 Shortly after this—and in the wake of other scandals–American Express Financial Advisors changed its name to Ameriprise because its reputation had been so sullied.

-Financial advisors, insurance companies, lawyers, automobile finance companies, doctors, sophisticated businesses, and others–all have the ability to get the “upper hand” when they know more than you do going into various business transactions.
-I happened to be lucky that I was not “taken” by the mutual fund salesman—apparently, many people were not so lucky.
+Financial advisors, insurance companies, lawyers, automobile finance companies, doctors, sophisticated businesses, and others—all can get the “upper hand” when they know more than you do going into various business transactions.
+I was lucky that I was not “taken” by the mutual fund salesperson—apparently, many people were not so lucky.

 One of the most interesting statements I have ever heard is the following: When a person with experience meets a person with money, the person with the experience ends up with the money and the person with the money ends up with the experience.

-If you were going to sell a business, for example, you would have to be absolutely out of your mind to sell the business to Warren Buffet.
+If you were going to sell a business, for example, you would have to be absolutely out of your mind to sell the business to Warren Buffett.
 Why?
-Because Warren Buffet has made his entire career out of finding good businesses and purchasing them for the absolute lowest price possible.
-He has been doing this for more than fifty years and he is the best in the world at it.
+Because Warren Buffett has made his entire career out of finding good businesses and purchasing them for the absolute lowest price possible.
+He has been doing this for over fifty years and he is the best in the world at it.
 He sees more than you see.
 He understands more than others.
-He knows the true value of a business and he is not going to purchase a business unless he thinks he is getting an incredible deal on it.
+He knows the true value of a business and he will not purchase a business unless he thinks he is getting an incredible deal on it.
 He is someone with experience.
 He will take the business for as little money as possible.

 It is like this with casinos as well.
-How do you think casinos are able to afford such lavish hotels?
+How do you think casinos can afford such lavish hotels?
 The most expensive hotels in the world are casinos.
 The reason for this is that they have the experience.
 They have made the odds and the rules work for them inside of the casino.
-While people certainly can make money in a casino, over time the casino has set up the odds in such a way that they can win the majority of the time.
+While people certainly can make money in a casino, over time, the casino has set up the odds in such a way that they can win mostly.
 They have the experience.